Frequent Set user settings to driver failed error? It is caused by Alps Pointing device drive. Here's a simple fix to solve the issue.

 2. Clean Reboot Windows 10

 If you are still seeing the error, you can perform a full clean reboot.
-In case you are wondering when you do a clean reboot, you will disable all the services and startup programs so that you can pinpoint the issue causing culprit by enabling the services and startup programs one by one.
+In case you are wondering, Clean Reboot is nothing but disabling all services and startup programs.
+This lets you pinpoint which startup item or service is causing the issue by enabling them one by one.

 I've already written on you can clean boot Windows 10.
 Follow the steps in that post.